emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-seo/README.txt

 == Changelog ==

+= 1.9.6 - January 16, 2024 =
+* UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
+Updating this plugin will require updating Ajax Load More to 7.0.
+* UPDATE: Updated JS parameters to match updates in ALM 7.0.
+* UPDATE: Code cleanup and oragnization.
+* FIX: Fixed issue with SEO Offset not working to update URL params.

+= 1.9.5 - September 27, 2023 =
+* UPDATE: Updated SEO JavaScript to support new Google Analytics 4 implementation.

 = 1.9.4 - March 7, 2022 =
 * NEW: Adding new setting (`seo_offset`) that allows for offsetting the SEO pagination to start at page/2.
 This allows for users to run a query before ALM and still use SEO as they normally would.